delta-io/delta/docs/source/delta-spark-connect.md

 .. note:: This feature is available in preview in <Delta> 4.0.

 Delta Connect adds [Spark Connect](https://spark.apache.org/docs/latest/spark-connect-overview.html) support to Delta Lake for Apache Spark.
 Spark Connect is a new initiative that adds a decoupled client-server infrastructure which allows remote connectivity from Spark from everywhere.
 Delta Connect allows all Delta Lake operations to work in your application running as a client connected to the Spark server.

 ## Motivation

 Delta Connect is expected to bring the same benefits as Spark Connect:

-1. Easier upgrading to more recent versions of Spark and <Delta>, as the client interface is completely decoupled from the server.
+1. Upgrading to more recent versions of Spark and <Delta> is now easier because the client interface is being completely decoupled from the server.
 2. Simpler integration of Spark and <Delta> with developer tooling.
 IDEs no longer have to integrate with the full Spark and <Delta> implementation, and instead can integrate with a thin-client.
 3. Support for languages other than Java/Scala and Python.
 Clients "merely" have to generate Protocol Buffers and therefore become simpler to implement.
 4. Spark and <Delta> will become more stable, as user code is no longer running in the same JVM as Spark's driver.